-Section 5: Projected Military Equipment Acquisition (2023)
+Section 5: Projected Military Equipment Acquisition (2025)

-For 2023 (January- December), the Sunnyvale Department of Public Safety projects the purchase of ammunition and flashbang diversionary devices to replenish inventory due to training and critical incident use.
-The estimated purchase price of this equipment is approximately \$4,439.16.
-The operating costs of this equipment, which includes acquisition, personnel time, training facilities, transportation/storage of equipment, equipment upgrades and other ongoing costs is budgeted within the Department's approved operating budget for FY22/23 and FY23/24.
+For 2025 (January- December), the Sunnyvale Department of Public Safety projects the purchase of the following pieces of equipment.

+Ammunition and flashbang diversionary devices to replenish inventory due to training and critical incident use.
+Avatar III Robot or similar on replacement schedule.
+Assigned to the SWAT Team and at the end-of-life usage.

+The operating costs of this equipment, which includes acquisition, personnel time, training facilities, transportation/storage of equipment, equipment upgrades and other ongoing costs is budgeted within the Department's approved operating budget for and FY24/25 and FY 25/26.